azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 $("p").css("color", "red").find(".special").css("color", "green");
 ```

-However, it can be inconvenient to have to "wrap" the actual value.
-In our
+However, it can be inconvenient to have to wrap the actual value.
+In our `Rect`
-`Rect` example, we'd have to:
+example, we'd have to:

 1. Create a new `WrappedRect` type, that contains a `Rect`.
 2. Define our own methods on it, like `shrink`.